 Know Your Brain: Montreal universities, institutes and research centres team up for Brain Awareness Week (BAW)

-Montreal’s collective IQ will surge today as high-school students from across the city meet to compete in the 2009 Montreal regional Brain Bee competition.
+Montreal’s collective IQ will surge tomorrow (February 12, 2010) as high-school students from across the city meet to compete in the 2010 Montreal regional Brain Bee competition.
 This exciting challenge tests for knowledge of the brain and neuroscience.
-The Montreal Neurological Institute (MNI), McGill University hosts the competition and graduate students from the institute ha
+The Montreal Neurological Institute and Hospital – The Neuro, McGill University hosts the competition and graduate students from the institute ha

 A new study from The Montreal Neurological Institute and Hospital – The Neuro - at McGill University is the first to discover a molecular link between Parkinson’s disease and defects in the ability of nerve cells to communicate.
 The study, published in the prestigious journal Molecular Cell and selected as Editor’s Choice in the prominent journal Science, provides new insight into the mechanisms u